 Most growers will receive pre-cooled, frozen bulbs packed in peat moss.
 It is used to help retain bulb moisture, preventing drying during storage and shipping.
 It is important to gradually defrost bulbs that are frozen and thaw them at 55°-60°F (13°-16°C) for several days before potting.
 Frozen bulbs can be stored for up to two weeks in a cooler at 34°-36° F (1°-2°C).
 Warmer storage temperatures and storing them for extended time periods may cause bulbs to sprout prior to planting.
 As soon as the bulbs have thawed, carefully separate them from the peat moss packaging.
 It is recommended to submerse the bulbs in water for at least 10 minutes before planting them.
 Bulb dipping helps to re-hydrate the bulbs, bringing them to a uniform moisture level.
 Plant immediately after re-hydrating.
+For container production, the Matrix series is best suited for 1-qt. to 10" (25.5cm) containers.
 The number of bulbs used depends on the container size, customer specifications, etc. Asiatic lilies perform best when grown in a moist, well-drained, porous growing medium with a slightly acidic pH: 5.8-6.4.
 Most commercially available peat- or bark-based growing mixes work well, provided there is adequate drainage.
 Asiatic lily bulbs must be planted deeply with a minimum of 2 inches (5cm) of growing mix above the bulb.
 There should be a minimum of 1-inch (2.5cm) of growing mix under the bulb.
 Place the bulb(s) near the center of the pot with the bulb(s) pointed up, not sideways, to help the stems come up near the center.
 Although some roots grow from the bulb, a majority of the roots develop on the stem between the bulb and the top of the soil surface (stem roots).
 A proper planting depth is important to provide adequate stem root development, which serves as the primary source of nutrition and moisture uptake as well as supporting and anchoring the plant.